Skip to main content Skip to secondary navigation

 Targeting Osteopontin: Novel Strategy to Treat Cancer and Inflammation

-Researchers at Stanford have developed humanized therapeutic antibodies to treat cancers, particularly melanoma, as well as inflammatory disorders.
-These patented antibody structures target osteopontin (OPN), a protein that may be cleaved by thrombin and enable immune-modulation, especially in tumors.
-Blockade of OPN cleavage or blocking of OPN fragments provides a novel approach to regulating cancer progression and survival.
 Previous studies have implicated OPN in promoting invasive and metastatic progression of many cancers.
-Leung Lab experimental mouse models indicate that thrombin cleavage of OPN plays a critical role in the growth and progression of B16 melanoma in vivo.
-These humanized therapeutic antibodies prevent osteopontin cleavage by thrombin and/or block activity of the resulting fragments, and could potentially treat disorders like melanoma, glioblastoma, ovarian cancer, inflammation, cardiac hypertrophy, and myocardial fibrosis.
+Leung Lab experimental mouse models indicate that thrombin cleavage of OPN plays a critical role in the growth and progression of B16 melanoma in vivo, granuloma formation in sarcoidosis and skin fibrosis and hair growth.
+These humanized therapeutic antibodies that either blocks thrombin cleavage of osteopontin cleavage (A6) or blocks activity of the resulting cleaved fragments (C6R) could potentially treat disorders like melanoma, glioblastoma, ovarian cancer in patient's refractory to check point inhibitors and inflammatory disorders, skin and organ fibrosis by modulating Spp1+ macrophages.

-Stage of Development – Research In Vivo
+Stage of Development: Research In Vivo

 Applications